-Full Application components, 8-page maximum\:
+Full Application components, 8-page maximum:

-- 1. Cover page (1-page limit) - Pilot Title

-- Principal Investigator(s) & Key Personnel - Summary/Abstract (30 lines) - Lay Public Project Narrative (250 words) - 2.
-Research Strategy (6-page limit) - Specific Aims - Background/Significance/Preliminary Studies - Translational Science Justification (1-page maximum) - Include an explicit explanation of the translational research barrier(s) the project is designed to address or overcome and how your proposed solution will be generalizable to many different translational research questions (not specific to any one research project or disease). - Research design and methods - Expected results and metrics - Analysis plan - Detailed milestones for each Aim to be achieved at 3, 6 and 12 months into the one-year project. - Specific plan to obtain extramural funding including a timeline of grant submission - 3.
+- 1. Cover page (1-page limit) - Pilot Title - Principal Investigator(s) & Key Personnel - Summary/Abstract (30 lines) - Lay Public Project Narrative (250 words) - 2.
+Research Strategy (RS) (6-page limit) - Specific Aims - Background/Significance/Preliminary Studies - Translational Science Justification (1-page maximum within the RS 6-page limit) - Include an explicit explanation of the translational research barrier(s) the project is designed to address or overcome and how your proposed solution will be generalizable to many different translational research questions (not specific to any one research project or disease). - Research design and methods - o If this is human subjects research, please demonstrate that the population is available, identify who will recruit and consent, describe prior recruitment experience, and please provide the anticipated number of days from study activation to first enrolled subject. - Expected results and metrics - Analysis plan - Detailed milestones for each Aim to be achieved at 3, 6 and 12 months into the one-year project. - Specific plan to obtain extramural funding including a timeline of grant submission - Bibliography (no page limit & excluded from full application 8-page maximum) - 3.
 Multi-PI Plan (1-page limit) - Brief description of the composition and qualifications of the research team - A rationale for choosing a multiple PD/PI approach should be described. - The governance and organizational structure of the leadership team and the research project should be described, including communication plans, processes for making decisions on scientific direction, and procedures for resolving conflicts - 4.
-Bibliography (\no page limit & excluded from full application 8-page maximum) - 5.
-Principal Investigator(s) Biosketch(s)\ - 6.
-Key Personnel NIH Biosketch(s)\ - 7.
-Principal Investigator Other Support Document\ - 8.
-Key Personnel Other Support Document\ - 9.
-Letters of Support (optional) - 10.
-Authentication of Key Biological and/or Chemical Resources ("if applicable,1-page limit) - 11.
-PDF copy of completed draft sIRB/IACUC application \don't submit yet, leave in 'in progress' state! \ - a.
+Principal Investigator(s) Biosketch(s) - 5.
+Key Personnel NIH Biosketch(s) - 6.
+Principal Investigator Other Support Document - 7.
+Key Personnel Other Support Document - 8.
+Letters of Support (optional) - 9.
+Authentication of Key Biological and/or Chemical Resources (if applicable,1-page limit) - 10.
+PDF copy of completed draft sIRB/IACUC application don't submit yet, leave in 'in progress' state! - a.
 Don't submit to sIRB/IACUC until notified by contact PI's CTSI administrator (process will commence after award notification/JIT period). - b.
 Please note: the sIRB/IACUC application title must match exactly the title of the pilot application - c.
 If your proposed pilot is an ancillary study to an existing sIRB/IACUC approval, a congruency letter will be required during the JIT period - d.
-If your proposed pilot will involve human specimens and/or data, but is not considered human subjects research, an official sIRB determination of non-human subjects' research will be required during the JIT period. - 12.
-Budget - Separate budgets will need to be submitted by each participating institution using the PHS 398 Form, Page 4 detailed budget page for 1-year project period budget - Requested budgets should be based on the proposed project needs. - No proposal site budget may exceed a request of \$25,000 - Awards will be given based on merit and funding availability - Details of cores and services offered by each CTSA can be found at the individual websites detailed above - Typical expenses include: - $\circ \quad \text{laboratory supplies} \quad$ - o small equipment - o participant costs - $\circ$ consultants - $\circ$ support for pre-doctoral students (note: if working in the lab, not as trainees) - $\circ$ technicians or research assistants - The following costs are not covered: - faculty salaries (institution specific policies differ, contact your CTSA office) - o postdoctoral salaries - o non-institutional staff salaries
+If your proposed pilot will involve human specimens and/or data, but is not considered human subjects research, an official sIRB determination of non-human subjects' research will be required during the JIT period.